 As regards the clause providing for the provision of an installation service, the French Competition Authority considers that, given the complexity of this type of products, a particular installation is required to access all of their functions.
 Consequently, such a clause is justified and proportionate to the objectives pursued.

 As concerns the clause prohibiting the sale of Elite range on marketplaces, the French Competition Authority considers this clause to be lawful on the grounds that it is appropriate and does not go beyond what is necessary regarding the characteristics of the products.
-For the Authority, Samsung must be able to verify whether the qualitative criteria it has set are respected by its authorised distributors and to prevent infringement.
+For the Authority, Samsung must be able to verify whether the qualitative criteria it has set are respected by its authorized distributors and to prevent infringement.
 With marketplaces, this type of control is impossible.
-Decision 21-D-30 thus follows the same analysis as in the CJEU’s judgement in the Coty case (Coty Germany GmbH c/ Parfümerie Akzente GmbH, aff.
-C‑230/16).
+Decision n°21-D-30 thus follows the same analysis as in the CJEU’s judgement in the Coty case (Coty Germany GmbH v.
+Parfümerie Akzente GmbH, Case C‑230/16).

 Finally, the French Competition Authority notes that Samsung is not in a dominant position on the television sets market and therefore rules out any abusive practice in this respect.